Prejudice182/prej-milestone-three/README.md

 Milestone Project Three: Data Centric Development - Code Institute

-I made this page as my submission for my third milestone project for Code Institute's diploma in software development.
 This site lets users vote for their favourite TV shows and movies, and see what other people think as well.
+As I currently work in a cinema, I have a huge affinity for movies and tv shows, and would like to gauge other peoples opinions on these.

 A live version can be found on [Heroku](https://tuberatings.herokuapp.com/).